rjdp/cg_for_day_2/README.md

 ## What is a Day 2 operations?

-What are Day 2 operations?
  Imagine you're moving into a house.
 If Day 1 operations are moving into the house (installation), Day 2 operations are the "housekeeping" stage of a software's life cycle.
 The care and feeding of the software, maintaining the overall stability and health of your software in production.

 ## Problems Getting to Day 2